GNU-Ymir/Documentations/primitives/control.md

 }
 ```

-Will give the following result once executed :
+The above source code will produce the following result:

 ```
 Result : 11